ErnestF22/smdd_rimlab/cfg/README.md

-Configuration files for the most relevant executables:
+Configuration files for the most relevant executables.

 Example of usage is: from build folder, call the following bash commmand